syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 ## Contrast

 Contrast is used to increases or decreases the difference between light and dark areas, making the image more visually distinct.
-The value of contrast effect ranges from -1 to 1.
+The value of contrast effect ranges from -1 to 1 and the default value is 0.

 {% highlight C# %}